Hyndely History, Family Crest & Coats of Arms

 Early Origins of the Hyndely family

 The surname Hyndely was first found in Lancashire, now part of Greater Manchester.
 The first record of the placename was as Hindele in 1212 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Important Dates for the Hyndely family

 This web page shows only a small excerpt of our Hyndely research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hyndely History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1700 and 1701 are included under the topic Early Hyndely History in all our PDF Extended History products and printed products wherever possible.

 Hyndely Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hyndely are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Hyndely include: Hindley, Hindeley, Hindle, Hyndley and others.